Search for baryon junctions in photonuclear processes and isobar collisions at RHIC: Test of baryon junction hypothesis with photonuclear interactions

 The first indication of a successful selection of $\gamma+$Au processes will be an asymmetric pseodorapidity distribution ($dN/d\eta$) of inclusive charged hadrons at mid-rapidity.
 This is shown in Fig.~\ref{fig_baryon_pythia}(left) from simulations of inclusive $e+p$, $e$+Au collisions mimicking UPC kinematics using PYTHIA 6.4 and BeAGLE event generators, respectively.
 Both the simulations predict similar distributions of $dN/d\eta$ when normalized at $\eta=0$.
 In contrast heavy ion collision events are expected to produce symmetric distributions $dN/d\eta$ with $\eta$.

 Once an enriched sample of $\gamma+$Au processes are collected in experiment, it is important to discuss the expectations of net-baryon distributions in such processes.
 For this we will consider net-protons as a proxy for net-baryons and use a PYTHIA 6.4 simulation that does not include the implementation of baryon junctions.
 In $\gamma+$Au processes, since the photon fluctuates into a dipole of quark and antiquark, it would interact with one quark or a gluon junction creating mesons or baryons at mid-rapidity at the first-order ($2\rightarrow 2$) approximation.
 In this picture one would expect very little baryon stopping relative to the Au+Au collisions in the absence of a baryon-junction mechanism as shown in the PYTHIA simulation in Fig.~\ref{fig_baryon_pythia}(right).
 In this figure the distributions of net particles (net-pion, net-kaon, and net-protons) are plotted with $y-Y_{\rm beam}$ for $\gamma+p$ collisions.
 Here the photon-going direction is chosen to be along the negative rapidity direction.
 A much steeper distribution is observed for net-protons as compared to net-pion and net-kaon distributions.
 To guide the eye, two solid lines are drawn to demonstrate that PYTHIA 6.4 predicts a rapdity dependence of net-proton which is close to $\exp(2.5(y-Y_{\rm beam}))$ as compared to $\exp(0.61(y-Y_{\rm beam}))$ that is expected based on the global A+A data shown on Fig.\ref{fig_baryon}.
+The PYTHIA 6.4 distribution deviates from a perfect exponential, displaying peak-like structures within the range of $-4.06 < y-Y_{\text{beam}} < -2.86$ and around $y-Y_{\text{beam}} \approx -0.66$.
+Consequently, fitting the distribution with a single exponential function across the entire $y-Y_{\text{beam}}$ range shown in Fig. \ref{fig_baryon_pythia} is challenging.
+To provide a more quantitative estimate of the net-proton rapidity distribution's slope, we attempted to fit the PYTHIA 6.4 results using the function $A \times \exp(-\alpha_B (y-Y_{\text{beam}}))$, adjusting the fit range accordingly.
+The fit within $-4.06 < y-Y_{\text{beam}} < -2.86$ yields a slope parameter $\alpha_B = 2.18 \pm 0.12$ with a $\chi^2/\text{NDF} = 2.39$.
+Conversely, fitting the range $-2.86 < y-Y_{\text{beam}} < -1.76$ results in a slope parameter $\alpha_B = 3.81 \pm 0.01$, accompanied by a high $\chi^2/\text{NDF} = 9.66$, suggesting that an exponential function does not adequately describe this range.